 The best way to visualize data is often with a chart.
-In this tutorial, we will use SpreadsheetConverter to convert an Excel chart into a live Flash animation that updates automatically when the values in the web page are changed.
+In this tutorial, we convert an Excel spreadsheet with a chart into an interactive web page.
+The chart updates automatically when the values in the web page are changed.

 All you need to create a live chart for the web is Microsoft Excel and SpreadsheetConverter.
 Create a data table, insert the chart, convert the spreadsheet to a web page and publish it on the web.
 It’s that easy!